Codecademy/docs/content/java/concepts/strings/terms/compareTo/compareTo.md

 ---
-Title: ".compareTo()"
+Title: '.compareTo()'
-Description: "Compares two strings lexicographically based on the Unicode value of each character in the string."
+Description: 'Compares two strings lexicographically based on the Unicode value of each character in the string.'
 Subjects:
-  - "Computer Science"
+  - 'Computer Science'
 Tags:
-  - "Strings"
+  - 'Strings'
-  - "Methods"
+  - 'Methods'
 CatalogContent:
-  - "learn-java"
+  - 'learn-java'
-  - "paths/computer-science"
+  - 'paths/computer-science'
 ---

 Compares two strings lexicographically based on the Unicode value of each character in the string.

 A value of `0` will be returned if equal to comparison, less than `0` if the string is lexicographically less, and greater than `0` if the string is lexicographically greater.